FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 group above, even though both get lowercased the same way for the Python attribute name.

+**Exceptions — groups that get a `_group` suffix instead:**

+**1. NOMAD BaseSection reserved names.**
-**One exception to "groups always win the unqualified name"**: a group literally named `name`, `datetime`, `lab_id`, or `description` gets a `_group` suffix instead (e.g. `name` → `name_group`).
-These four names take precedence over any NXDL group because every single generated class — without exception — inherits them first: `Object`, the universal root all generated classes derive from, itself extends `basesections.BaseSection`, which defines exactly these four quantities.
-By the time a NeXus-specific group is added, the slot is already occupied by a `Quantity`, not optionally or class-specifically but structurally, for every class in the hierarchy.
-A `SubSection` can never override a same-named `Quantity` the way a *field* can (see [Quantity names](#quantity-names) above) — they're different property *kinds*, which NOMAD rejects outright with `MetainfoError: Cannot inherit from different property types.` So while any NXDL *field* may safely reuse one of these four names, a *group* using one of them always needs the suffix — there is no field/group asymmetry here other than what NOMAD's override mechanism itself allows.
+A group literally named `name`, `datetime`, `lab_id`, or `description` always gets a `_group` suffix (e.g. `name` → `name_group`).
+These four names are occupied structurally, not optionally: `Object`, the universal root all generated classes derive from, itself extends `basesections.BaseSection`, which defines exactly these four `Quantity` properties.
+A `SubSection` can never override a same-named `Quantity` — they're different NOMAD property *kinds*, which NOMAD rejects outright with `MetainfoError: Cannot inherit from different property types.` So while any NXDL *field* may safely reuse one of these four names (NOMAD allows same-kind quantity overriding), a *group* using one of them always needs the suffix.

+**2. Named concept groups that conflict with an ancestor field (symmetric inheritance rule).**
+When a named concept class defines a group whose name is already used as a field (`Quantity`) on an ancestor class in the NeXus inheritance chain, the *group* gets a `_group` suffix locally in that named concept class (e.g. `program_group` for a `program` GROUP in a class that extends `NXprocess`, which already defines a `program` field).
+The ancestor class is not modified — it keeps the unqualified name `program`.
+This is the symmetric counterpart to the field rename rule: whichever concept is higher in the NeXus inheritance chain keeps the unqualified name; the lower-level (more specific) concept is renamed.
+The suffix is local to the named concept and does not propagate.

 ### Field-attribute quantities